Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/countermeasures.md

 flares per second by activating the ripple switch located on the CCU.

-Dispensing of countermeasures can be initiated by either the pilot (throttle button) or the WSO (CCU dispense button or ripple switch).
+Dispensing of countermeasures can be initiated by either the pilot (Button on the Throttle) or the WSO (Dispense Button or Ripple Switch on the CCU).

 Countermeasures will be dispensed according to Flares Select Switch, CCU and Programmer settings.

-There are 2 important terms:
+Chaff and Flare programs are divided into two categories:

 * BURST - single dispense signal
 * SALVO - group of bursts